CodeChica/plus-plus/guides/html.md

 first created as a way to share documents so that people could learn from each other.
 So the terms *web page* and *document* mean the same thing.

-The worlds smallest HTML page:
+The world's smallest HTML page:

 ```html
 <html>